 Today, strategists simplify this into four quadrants and overlay arrows representing risk.

-So, to recap, startups first find traction by serving core markets with core products and they are then confronted by the question of how best to seek further growth.
+So, to recap, startups first find traction by serving core markets with core products, then they are confronted with the question of how best to seek further growth.

 Ansoff’s matrix provides a powerful framework to evaluate the options for future growth.
 The question for startups becomes (1) whether to focus on penetrating the existing market more deeply and gaining greater market share, (2) whether to offer additional products and services to the existing customer base, (3) whether to offer the existing product to new markets (i.e., propose it for new missions or jobs-to-be-done), or (4) whether to offer entirely new products to new markets.